 What is Medamayaki?

-Medamayaki is the Japanese name for fried eggs, made by cracking eggs into a pan and cooking them.
-"Medama" means eyeball, and "yaki" refers to frying.
-In other words, the dish is called "medamayaki" because it resembles an eyeball.
+Medamayaki is the Japanese term for fried eggs, made by cracking eggs into a pan and cooking them.
+"Medama" means eyeball, and "yaki" refers to cooking, grilling, or frying.
+In other words, this dish is called "medamayaki" in Japan because its appearance resembles an eyeball.

-At first glance, it might seem like just fried eggs with a Japanese name, but medamayaki is often prepared using a slightly different cooking method, as explained below.
+At first glance, it might seem like simply fried eggs with a Japanese name, but medamayaki is often prepared using a slightly different cooking method, as explained below.

 The Japanese way of making fried eggs

-Sunny-side-up, over-easy, and over-medium are the most common ways of preparing fried eggs worldwide.
-On the other hand, in Japan, frying followed by steaming is the most popular method.
-In this method, eggs are cracked into a pan, fried, and then steamed with a lid.
+Sunny-side-up, over-easy, and over-medium are among the most common ways of preparing fried eggs around the world.
+In Japan, however, frying followed by steaming is the most popular method.
+With this method, eggs are cracked into a pan, fried briefly, and then steamed with a lid on.

 In fact, I grew up eating fried eggs prepared this way.
-Additionally, when I ordered sunny-side-up eggs at some Japanese hotels, they were fried and then steamed.
-This shows how widespread and popular the steaming method of preparing fried eggs is in Japan.
+Additionally, whenever I ordered sunny-side-up eggs at hotels in Japan, they were always fried and then steamed.
+This shows how common and widely accepted this method of preparing fried eggs is in Japan.

-While perceptions may vary from person to person, many Japanese people generally consider fried eggs to be made by frying and then steaming.
+While perceptions may vary from person to person, many Japanese people generally think of fried eggs as being made by frying and then steaming.

 Advantages and disadvantages of the steaming method